userfrosting/learn/06.sprinkles/04.customize/docs.md

 ## Custom Namespace and Name

-The Skeleton application used as a base installation for every new installation since UserFrosting 5 is a great way to start your UserFrosting project.
-It comes with some default values which you can change to make your App yours, starting with the PHP Namespace, info in the `composer.json` and the sprinkle name in the Sprinkle Recipe.
+The Skeleton application, used as a base installation for every new installation since UserFrosting 5, is a great way to start your UserFrosting project.
+It comes with some default values which you can change to make your App yours, starting with the PHP Namespace, info in the `composer.json`, and the sprinkle name in the Sprinkle Recipe.

 ### composer.json

 The most important part to edit here is the Namespace.
 The namespace tells Composer where to look for source code in a PHP application.
-By default, the base namespace in the Skeleton is `UserFrosting\App`.
-You can change this to whatever you want.
+By default, the base namespace in the Skeleton is `UserFrosting\App`, but you can change this to whatever you want.
 The usual scheme is `{Vendor}\{Project}`, where *Vendor* is your brand and *Project* your project name, but there's no *law* you have to follow here.

 [notice]Compared to previous version of UserFrosting, **starting from UserFrosting 5**, the namespace isn't strict anymore.
 There's no more convention to follow.[/notice]

-The namespace is defined in the `composer.json` file in the base directory of our sprinkle.
+The namespace is defined in the `composer.json` file in the base directory of your sprinkle.
 The default file looks like this :

 Original **composer.json**
 ```json